FarsetLabs/farsetlabs.github.io/about/rules_and_policies.md

 Farset Labs will reimburse a member or appointed person for company related travel expenditures within the limits set below when appropriate approval has been given.

-Approval should be obtained prior to travel otherwise expenses are incurred at the traveler’s risk.
+Approval should be obtained prior to travel otherwise expenses are incurred at the travelers risk.
 Member travel expenses require the approval of a single active Director by either written or emailed approval.
 Director travel expenses require the approval of a Director other than the requester by either written or emailed approval.

 It is the responsibility of those approving and handing out reimbursements to ensure that